 - Unfollow people who make you feel bad about yourself.
 We don’t need anyone that brings up negative emotions for us.

 - Always and I mean always come from a place of kindness and do your best to help others on their journey and share the love.

 - Don’t place limits on yourself.
 If you want to achieve something just know that it is going to take a lot of hard work and effort.
 I have been plugging away and creating daily content and taking photos and testing recipes for 10 years.

 - Take the time to write handwritten notes or cards to people that matter in your life.

 - Never, ever, ever concern yourself with the numbers and how many followers you have.
 They do not define you.
 It’s better to have 50 quality people in your tribe than 5 million random, fake friends.

 - Take a huge giant leap in the direction of your dreams and know that the Universe and G-d is there to support you.

-- Don’t be a cyber-stalker watching from the side lines and getting jealous about others success.
+- Don’t be a cyber-stalker watching from the sidelines and getting jealous about others’ success.
 Reach out to those you admire and ask them for tips or guidance.
-And congratulate them on their acheivements.
+And congratulate them on their achievements.

 - You will be surprised how many successful people got there with the help of others and most of them are happy to pay it forward and help you climb the ladder.
 They know there is enough to go around for all of us so reach out and ask for help.